-Dr. Kizuwanda Grant, Title IX Coordinator, Title IX Office, Adams 307, kgrant@pqc.edu 214.379.5500 Bruce Brinson, Chief Financial Officer, Operations, Human Resources and Security, Adams 300, bbrinson@pqc.edu 214.379.5573
+Dr. Kizuwanda Grant, Title IX Coordinator, Title IX Office, Adams 307, kgrant@pqc.edu 214.379.5500

 Privileged Communication

 The professional, licensed counselors and pastoral counselors affiliated with the College are not required to report any information concerning an incident without the complainant's permission.